colincqian/gibson_simulator/README.md

   #### parameter explanation :
-    argv[1]: The number of trajectory in each map. argv[2]: The number of steps need to take in each trajectory argv[3](optional): Determining how many models is required to go through.
+    argv[1]: The number of trajectory in each map. argv[2]: The number of steps need to take in each trajectory argv[3]: the height of the robot
+    argv[4](optional): Determining how many models is required to go through.
 In default setting, it would run through all the models.